What Happens When You Are Forced Into Arbitration–But Cannot Agree On Who Should Be The Arbitrator?

 Speak with a Florida Wrongful Death Attorney Today

 Although arbitration is often promoted as a quicker, less-expensive alternative to litigation, cases like this illustrate how that is not always the case.
 Too often, arbitration is used to deprive victims and their families of their day in court.
 That is why you always need to work with an experienced Boca Raton personal injury lawyer who will fight to vindicate your rights.
-Contact the Leifer Law Firm today if you need to speak with an attorney right away.
+Contact Leifer & Ramirez today if you need to speak with an attorney right away.